Is the Feed-In Tariff Affected by Inflation?

 Basically, if the inflation rate increases or drops then so will the tariff.

-More Information on the solar feed-in tariff
+More Information on the Feed-in Tariff

 - Check out our solar calculator to see how much you can save